How to create a killer sales presentation for your startup

 Just remember to keep it high level.
 There’s no need to read our your CV to the crowd.
 Hit them with the highlights.

 You’ve grabbed the audience’s attention with promises of amazing things but beware – it won’t last unless you quickly move on with some credible proof.

 Seize your opportunity to share customer and/or partner testimonials, case studies and impressive statistics that substantiate the performance of your products or services.

 We’re social beings, so social proof is necessary!
 Reports suggest customer testimonials nearly always outperform sales copy.
 High-quality images and sharp graphical representations in line with your brand could also do wonders for delivering a more credible and engaging story.

 How your unique solution works

-At this stage of your presentation, you will have achieved two things: You’ll have built a rapport with your potential customers and successfully persuaded them you have something to offer that’s truly unique.
+At this stage of your presentation, you will have achieved two things: You’ll have built a rapport with your potential customers and convinced them you have something to offer that’s worthwhile.

 However, when it comes to really understanding how your products or services work in real-life scenarios, will your verbal explanations be enough to convince investors to part with their money?
 Not necessarily.

 Try creating an explainer video or even a simple product demo to give them the real experience and strengthen their connection to, and interest in, your business.